Inflectra/rapise-documentation/docs/Guide/selenium_webdriver.md

 Manual Testing| Yes| **No**

-So if you are planning on using Rapise to record a test script by clicking HTML objects and having Rapise create the script using the learned objects and adding the events (DoClick, SetText, etc.) then you will need to use one of the native browsers (Chrome, IE, Firefox) to create the test script.
+So if you are planning on using Rapise to record a test script by clicking HTML objects and having Rapise create the script using the learned objects and adding the events (DoClick, SetText, etc.) then you will need to use one of the native browsers (Chrome, IE, Firefox) or Selenium browsers (Chrome, Edge - requires Rapise 7.3+) to create the test script.
 You can then playback the same test in either the native or Selenium browsers.

 If you are planning on using Rapise to learn objects using the Web Spy, and then create the test script from those objects by either dragging the object methods and properties from the Object Tree into the test script or just using Intellisense to type the methods (DoClick, SetText, etc.) then you can use either a native or Selenium web browser just as easily.